viamrobotics/docs/static/include/components/base-sensor.md

-If you want to control your base by specifying a desired velocity in terms of distance/time, for example 5 m/s and you have a sensor, for example a wheel encoder, that measures the actual velocity, you can make use of the sensor to adjust the velocity.
+If you want to control your base by specifying a desired velocity in terms of distance/time, for example 5 m/s, and you have a sensor, for example a wheel encoder, that measures the actual velocity, you can make use of the sensor to adjust the velocity.

-You can do this in two ways:

-The first just uses the movement sensor feedback to increase or decrease the power being set on the motors in increments of 10%.

-The second requires setting the `control_parameters` attribute, you can use a PID control loop that measures the velocity of movement and determines the difference or error from the desired velocity to compute a correction for the base based on three terms:
+By setting the `control_parameters` attribute, you can use a PID control loop that measures the velocity of movement and determines the difference or error from the desired velocity to compute a correction for the base based on three terms:

 - A _proportional_ term that is the current error
 - An _integral_ term that is the total cumulative error